 - Piping systems

 - Ventilation systems

-The employee must possess permit when exposed to high heat environment and working with heat.
+The employee must possess permit when exposed to high heat,Welding, cutting, braising & make sure only trained personnel perform these functions.
 Training must be provided and state these documents as when and required.

 This is usually done to avoid mishaps from recurring by learning from past experiences.
 The incidents OSHA expects employers to recognize and to investigate are the types of events that resulted in or could reasonably have resulted in a catastrophic release.
 These events are sometimes referred to as “near misses,” meaning that a serious consequence did not occur, but could have happened.